 But one thing is certain.
 When you come out of the storm, you won’t be the same person who walked in.
 That’s what this storm’s all about.”

 As I write this, we are starting to consider and look forward to the relaxation of lockdown rules in the coming weeks, with a hope that schools will resume in March and most other activities by Easter.
 Being cautious, I had anticipated the probability of a return of face-to-face lessons by mid-summer, but it now seems possible that life will begin returning to some-kind-of-normal sooner.
 Hooray!

-And in what ways will the teaching and learning of the piano have been fundamentally and permanently altered?
+• And in what ways might the teaching and learning of the piano have been fundamentally and permanently altered?